 Run by the Zion National Park Forever Project, the gift shop and bookstore next to the Visitors Center has an excellent selection of clothing, books, postcards, and other souvenirs.
 All proceeds benefit the Forever Project which supports conservation of Zion.
 I bought a t-shirt and Jason added to his collection of baseball caps.
 They also carry some practical items like sunscreen, socks, and protein bars--just in case you forgot something before heading out on the trail.

-Tips For Visiting Zion
+Tips For One Day In Zion

 While the town of Springdale offers plenty of choices for accommodations, they tend to be very pricey.
 So we opted to stay thirty minutes away in the small town of La Verkin.
 However, for our next visit, I’ll probably splurge and stay in Springdale.
 It would be so much easier to park once and not add all the extra driving.
 Furthermore, Springdale has so many more options for restaurants and shopping.